adventuremagic123/PF1e-And-3.5-Framework-For-MapTool/README.md

 This framework has been used in regular game play by our group and enhanced periodically since December 2018 -- and might be easily modifiable to support other game systems such as PF2e, 5e, etc.

 Hero Lab(R) is a registered trademark of Lone Wolf Development.

-Note: I forgot to release the "Player Token Editor.cmpgn".
-Will do that in the next release.
-You could make one yourself from the current release, but hang on and I'll give you one soon.

-Note: This release can be used with 3.5e -- but it was developed for PF1e.
-So, for example, Hero Lab(R) can currently only be used with PF1e characters.
-I'm planning to add 3.5e support soon.